-The members of our Board of Directors as of February 20, 2018, their class, positions and their respective ages on that date are:
+The members of our Board of Directors as of February 20, 2019, their class, positions and their respective ages on that date are:

 Name Age Class Position Nassim Usman, Ph.D.
-58 III President and Chief Executive Officer Augustine Lawlor 62 Ι Chairman of the Board, Audit Committee Chair and Compensation Committee Member Andrea Hunt 58 II Science and Technology Committee Member Eddie Williams 62 Ι Board of Directors Errol B. De Souza, Ph.D.
-64 III Governance and Nominating Committee, Compensation Committee Member and Science and Technology Committee Chair Jeff Himawan, Ph.D.
-52 II Compensation Committee and Audit Committee Member John P. Richard 60 II Audit Committee Member and Governance and Nominating Committee Chair Stephen A. Hill, M.D.
-59 Ι Science and Technology Committee Member
+59 III President and Chief Executive Officer Augustine Lawlor 65 I Chairman of the Board, Audit Committee Member, Compensation Committee Member, Governance and Nominating Committee Member Andrea Hunt 59 II Audit Committee Member, Science and Technology Committee Member Eddie Williams 63 I Compensation Committee Member, Governance and Nominating Committee Member Errol B. De Souza, Ph.D.
+65 III Compensation Committee Chair, Science and Technology Committee Member Jeff Himawan, Ph.D.
+53 II Governance and Nominating Committee Chair, Compensation Committee and Audit Committee Member, Science and Technology Committee Member John P. Richard 61 II Audit Committee Chair, and Governance and Nominating Committee Member Stephen A. Hill, M.D.
+60 I Science and Technology Committee Chair

 Nassim Usman, Ph.D. served as Chief Executive Officer and a member of the board of directors of Catalyst Bio from February 2006 until the completion of the merger in August 2015.
 Since the merger, Dr. Usman has served as our President and Chief Executive Officer and as a Class III director.
 Dr. Usman joined Catalyst Bio from Morgenthaler Ventures, where he is currently a Venture Partner.
 Prior to joining Morgenthaler in 2005, he was Senior Vice President and Chief Operating Officer at Sirna Therapeutics Inc., which was subsequently acquired by Merck, from 2004 to 2005, and held various R&D positions at both Sirna and Ribozyme Pharmaceuticals, including Vice President of R&D and Chief Scientific Officer, from 1992 to 2004.
 During his industrial career, Dr. Usman has overseen the entry of several drugs into clinical development, completion of multiple licensing deals with pharmaceutical and biotechnology companies and raised capital in both private and public financings.
 Prior to moving into the private sector in 1992, Dr. Usman was an NIH Fogarty and NSERC Postdoctoral Fellow and Scientist in the Departments of Biology and Chemistry at the Massachusetts Institute of Technology from 1987 to 1992.
 He has authored more than 70 scientific articles and is the named inventor in 130 issued patents and patent applications.
-Dr. Usman serves on the boards of directors of Mosaic Biosciences and Principia Biopharma, is a past director of Osprey Pharmaceuticals, Archemix Corporation and Atugen AG (now Silence Therapeutics) and served on the science advisory boards of RXi Pharmaceuticals and Noxxon Pharma AG.
+Dr. Usman serves on the board of directors of Mosaic Biosciences, is a past director of Principia Biopharma, Osprey Pharmaceuticals, Archemix Corporation and atugen AG (now Silence Therapeutics) and served on the science advisory boards of RXi Pharmaceuticals and Noxxon Pharma AG.
 He received his B.Sc.
 (Honours) and Ph.D. in Organic Chemistry from McGill University.
-In his doctoral dissertation, he developed a method for the solid-phase synthesis of RNA that is widely used in science and in a marketed RNA product (MacugenTM).
+In his doctoral dissertation, he developed a method for the solid-phase synthesis of RNA that is widely used in science and in two marketed RNA products (MacugenTM& OnpattroTM).